sarinasaran/cs1530-db-demo/README.md

-1) After the lecture on data storage and databases is finished, navigate to the exercise's GitHub repository (the one you're currently reading from) and clone the repository locally (this is fine since you're not pushing to the original repository).
+1) After the lecture on data storage and databases is finished, navigate to the exercise's GitHub repository (the one you're currently reading from) and fork the repository to create a separate copy for working off of.
+You can fork a repository in the top-right of this page.

    Review the structure of the repository.